chgio/femto-hopper/README.md

 Whether you're a user or a developer of a mood tracker, we look forward to including your app into our tool!

 ## As a user
-If you use a mood tracker app and you want it to be included in MT-hopper, let us know by taking this [Typeform Survey](https://ciakkig.typeform.com/to/FgAHqZ) so that we can steer our efforts towards involving it.
+If you use a mood tracker app and you want it to be included in Femto-hopper, let us know by taking this [Typeform Survey](https://ciakkig.typeform.com/to/FgAHqZ) so that we can steer our efforts towards involving it.

 The survey takes about 3 minutes to complete, and never asks you about any emotional data -- only about the *apps* themselves.